davelodwig/davelodwig.co.uk/pages/02.lifeblog/2014/04/on-adventure-and-silver-awards/index.md

 >
 > Secondly we need to thank your parents, guardians, and families who have also supported you, dropped you off at meetings and taken you to your camps.
 >
-> Iâ€™d like to leave you with one more thing taken from the book Peter Pan by JM Barrie.
+> I'd like to leave you with one more thing taken from the book Peter Pan by JM Barrie.
 The scene is set in chapter 4 and the children have just arrived in never land and are flying with our hero Peter Pan.
 >
-> â€œWould you like an adventure now, Peter said casually to John, or would you like to have your tea first?â€
+> Would you like an adventure now, Peter said casually to John, or would you like to have your tea first?â€
 >
-> Ladies and gentlemenâ€¦ choose adventure, the tea can wait.
+> Ladies and gentlemen choose adventure, the tea can wait.
 >
 > Thank you.